 Excluding Blue Springs Creek upstream from Bunker Creek Road Bridge.
 (The bridge is approximately one mile upstream from Panguitch Lake.)
-Also excluding Clear Creek upstream from the Panguitch Lake North Shore Highway, located approximately one-guarter mile upstream from Panguitch Lake.
+Also excluding Clear Creek upstream from the Panguitch Lake North Shore Highway, located approximately one-quarter mile upstream from Panguitch Lake.

 - Limit 4 trout (a combined total). - No more than 2 may be cutthroat or tiger trout under 15 inches, and no more than 1 may be a cutthroat or tiger trout over 22 inches. - All cutthroat and tiger trout from 15 to 22 inches must be immediately released.
-Any trout with cutthroat markings is con- - sidered to be a cutthroat trout.
-To learn how to identify cutthroat trout in this water, see the description of a Bonneville cutthroat trout on page 50. - CLOSED Jan.
-1 through 6 a.m. on the second Saturday of July.